Your Primer for Understanding the Fourth Industrial Revolution

-Klaus Schwab, the Founder and Executive of the World Economic Forum, as well as the author of The Fourth Industrial Revolution, coined this term to describe the industrial revolution “…characterized by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres.”
+Klaus Schwab, the Founder and Executive of the World Economic Forum, as well as the author of The Fourth Industrial Revolution, coined the term “Fourth Industrial Revolution” to describe the industrial revolution “…characterized by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres.”
 How did we get to the fourth?
 Let’s go through history and walk through the significant industrial revolutions to understand the progress we’ve made in business and industry.

-According to Salesforce, the most reliable summary of the Fourth Industrial Revolution is examining the technology working to propel it forward.
+According to Salesforce, the Fourth Industrial Revolution’s most reliable summary is examining the technology working to propel it forward.
 These include Artificial Intelligence (AI), Blockchain, quantum computing, nanotechnology, robotics, the Internet of Things (IoT), 3-D printing, self-driving cars, and materials storage.
 The technological breakthroughs stemming from these disciplines as a consequence of the Fourth Industrial Revolution are accentuating the unlimited possibilities, as Schwab puts it, of “…billions of people connected by mobile devices, with unprecedented processing power, storage capacity, and access to knowledge.”

-How can we work on adapting to these principles in our day-to-day activities, especially when it comes to customer expectations?
-Here are some pointers.
+How can we adapt to these principles in our day-to-day activities, especially when it comes to customer expectations?
+Here are some pointers:

 Focus on the Customer Experience

 With that in mind, workers will need to update their skills continuously.
 It’s no wonder Salesforce cited a figure from a study that “…59% of hiring managers believe that AI will impact the types of skills their companies need.”
 This issue will require, as Salesforce.org Executive Vice President and Chief Philanthropy Office Ebony Frelix noted in a panel at Dreamforce ’18, businesses and governments to share responsibility for giving workers the skills they’ll need to succeed in the future workforce.
-It will be critical as jobs will disappear and even more will emerge with the rise of new technologies.
+It will be critical as jobs will disappear, and even more, will emerge with the rise of new technologies.

 Subscribe to our newsletter and stay up to date with the latest digital trends.